SPAAM-community/wss-summer-school/docs/organisers/denbi-nodesetup.md

 - Need to mount the volumne (to be created)

   - Must contain all software, data
-  - bashrc needs to be updated to point to miniconda install on volume
+  - bashrc needs to be updated to point to miniforge install on volume

 - Volume for data/software/saving
   - https://cloud.denbi.de/wiki/simple_vm/volumes/#create-the-volume-file-system-once